 Your property may be referred to by the street address and/or unit and lot number.
 Your monthly Metro bill provides both the property address and the account number, which is your unit and lot number.
 There are five (5) units in FLMD and approximately 26 miles of gravel road (Units 1, 2, 4, 5).

 FOREST LAKES METRO DISTRICT (FLMD)

 FOREST LAKES METROPOLITAN DISTRICT (FLMD) IS NOT THE FOREST LAKES PROPERTY OWNER ASSOCIATION (FLPOA).
-FLMD HAS NOT TAKEN OVER COVENANT ENFORECEMENT IN FOREST LAKES.
-PLEASE SEE MEMO.
+FLMD HAS NOT TAKEN OVER COVENANT ENFORCEMENT IN FOREST LAKES.

-The District business offices are located in Bayfield at 271 N. Mountain View Dr., #107.
+The District business offices are in Forest Lakes at 82 Alpine Forest Drive.